-Self Service Password Reset – Azure AD Premium
+Self-Service Password Reset – Azure AD Premium

 Azure AD Password Management is a set of capabilities that allow your users to manage any password from any device, at any time, from any location, while remaining in compliance with the security policies you define.

-If an organization is already using Office365 then the organization’s identities(users) are already synced in the cloud or in the hybrid scenario but still, you need to upgrade from Free Azure AD to Azure AD Premium to leverage this features.
+If an organization is already using Office365 then the organization’s identities(users) are already synced in the cloud or in the hybrid scenario but still, you need to upgrade from Free Azure AD to Azure AD Premium to leverage these features.

 Let’s dig on.

 - Open a browser of your choice and go to the Azure portal.
 Log in with your credentials and click on Azure Active Directory.

 2. Here, the Azure AD edition is Free so first need to activate the Premium edition.
 Click on Password Reset->Get a free Premium trial to use these features.

 5. Click on Password reset->Configure.

 6. If you don’t want to enable SSRP for all the users then you can create a group and assign members.
 Here, the SSRP group name is AAD Premium Group and members are UserOne, UserTwo and Sakaldeep.